-A New England botanist and landscape architect has invested her knowledge in a farmhouse retreat near the New River Gorge in southern West Virginia, an ecosystem she values among the world’s most precious.
+A botanist and landscape architect has invested her knowledge in a farmhouse retreat near the New River Gorge in southern West Virginia, an ecosystem she values among the world’s most precious.

-Accommodations at Five Springs Farm invite guests to immerse themselves in a peaceful environment in which light and fresh air are plentiful and the clutter of modern life has been abated.
+Accommodations at Pamela Bailey’s Five Springs Farm invite guests to immerse themselves in a peaceful environment in which light and air are plentiful and the clutter of modern life has been abated.

-“My mission was to restore the house and open it to admit as much light and air as possible,” Pamela Bailey said of the farmhouse project, which is already welcoming clients.
+“My mission was to restore the house and open it to admit as much light and air as possible,” Bailey said of the farm’s guesthouse, which is already welcoming clients.

-“Integral to the design, it was decorated with simple practicality—calming as well as authentic, considering the time and place in which the farmhouse was built.”
+“Integral to the design, it was decorated with simple practicality—calming and authentic, considering the time and place in which the farmhouse was built.”

 Possibly built in the mid- to late 1800s, the two-bedroom house incorporates locally milled lumber, now brightly painted.
 Farm implements and period home furnishings are employed sparingly, evoking the practicality of the age.

 Bailey was first introduced to the region in 1991 when she was employed by the National Park Service as a landscape architect for the New River Gorge National River.
-She fell in love with the land, which is more rugged than the Berkshires of western Massachusetts where she was raised.
+She fell in love with the land, which is more rugged than the Berkshire Hills of western Massachusetts, where she was raised.

-But the beauty and variety of the mountains of central Appalachia won her heart and led her to return to school to study botany, after which she worked as a research botanist in a federal laboratory in Mississippi before returning to the farm she’d purchased while working for the park service.
+But, she says, the beauty of central Appalachia won her heart and led her to return to school to study botany, after which she worked as a research botanist in a federal laboratory in Mississippi.
+Last April she retired and returned to the farm she purchased while working for the park service.

 “This is the richest temperate forest in the world,” Bailey said of the mountains she now calls home.
 “No other temperate forest is as diverse as that of central Appalachia.”